 A call to action can be created in a number of ways.
 From a simple sentence to a large flashy button, the success of a CTA depends on what your audience is more likely to click.
 Coincidentally, information like this is accessible through monitoring your email campaigns I mentioned earlier.

 You could include a sentence such as, “for more information, please visit our website.”
 Sentences like this are often quite effective.
-It tells people where they can receive more valuable information on a subject they already have interest in.
+It tells people where they can receive more valuable information on a subject they already have an interest in.

 Some of the best email designs usually include a CTA of some kind.
 It’s all about getting someone to perform an action for an expected result.
 You don’t want to trick someone into clicking a link, but you do want to talk them into it.
 Depending on the content, it’s often easier than it sounds.